-The very considerable activities of the Southeastern and Southern Forest Experiment Stations may be dismissed briefly, as they have been adequately decribed in annual reports and other publications.
+The very considerable activities of the Southeastern and Southern Forest Experiment Stations may be dismissed briefly, as they have been adequately described in annual reports and other publications.

-At the Southeastern Station, the major tree improvement programs are at the Lake City and Athens-Macon Research Centers, in Florida and Georgia, respectively, the latter in cooperation, with the Ida Canon Callaway Foundation the University of Georgia, the Georgia Forestry Commission, and the

-Georgia Forest Research Council.
-Less extensive programs are under way at the Franklin, Va. (single-parent loblolly progeny tests), Asheville, N. C. (yellow-poplar, red oak, and white pine racial variation tests, and hybrid poplar and blight-resistant chestnut studies), Santee, S.C. (edaphic races of longleaf adapted to the sandhills), and Cordele, Ga., Research Centers (selection in slash pine plantations).
+At the Southeastern Station, the major tree improvement programs are at the Lake City and Athens-Macon Research Centers, in Florida and Georgia, respectively, the later in cooperation with the Ida Cason Callaway Foundation., the University of Georgia, the Georgia Forestry Commission, and the Georgia Forest Research Council.
+Less extensive programs are under way at the Franklin., Virginia (single-parent loblolly progeny tests), Asheville, North Carolina (yellow-poplar, red oak, and white pine racial variation tests, and hybrid poplar and blight-resistant chestnut studies), Santee, South Carolina (edaphic races of longleaf adapted to the sandhills), and Cordele, Georgia, Research Centers (selection in slash pine plantations).

-The Lake City and Athens-Macon programs have included some interspecific hybridization, but have stressed mainly selection of slash and longleaf pines for high gum yield of slash and loblolly pines for form and growth rate, of slash pine for resistance to black turpentine beetle and fusiform rust, and of shortleaf pine for resistance to little leaf disease.
-Local geographic races of slash and labially pines, nursery selection of slash and loblolly pines, and seed orchard management have been or are being emphasized and both Centers have made notable contributions to techniques of vegetative propagation.

-At the Southern Forest Experiment Station the main program, including such basic work as pollen handling, is concentrated at the Southern Institute of Forest Genetics, Gulfport, Miss.
-The Institute has a technical staff of six (a geneticist, a pathologist, a geneticist-pathologist, a physiologist, a wood technician, and a silviculturist, plus an entomologist detailed full-time.
-There is also a full-time man at the Crossett, Ark., Research Center, financed cooperatively by industry.
-Some work on interspecific hybridization and racial variation is done at the Alexandria La., Research Center, and some on hardwood selection, vegetative propagation, and breeding at the Delta Research Center, Stoneville, Miss.
-The Station has a small but highly effective cooperative project, industry financed, with A. J. Hodges Industries, Inc., at Many, La., which has greatly advanced its work in interspecific hybridization.
+The Lake City and Athens-Macon programs have included some interspecific hybridization, but have stressed mainly selection of slash and longleaf pines for high gum yield, of slash and loblolly pines for form and growth rate, of slash pine for resistance to black turpentine beetle and fusiform rust, and of shortleaf pine for resistance to little leaf disease.
+Local geographic races of slash and loblolly pines, nursery selection of slash and loblolly pines, and seed orchard management have been or are being emphasized, and both Centers have made notable contributions to techniques of vegetative propagation.
+At the Southern Forest Experiment Station the main program, including such basic work as pollen handling, is concentrated at the Southern Institute of Forest Genetics, Gulfport, Mississippi.
+The Institute has a technical staff of six (a geneticist, a pathologist, a geneticist-pathologist, a physiologist, a wood technician, and a silviculturist), plus an entomologist detailed full-time.
+There is also a full-time man at the Crossett, Arkansas, Research Center, financed cooperatively by industry.
+Some work on interspecific hybridization and racial variation is done at the Alexandria, Louisiana, Research Center, and some on hardwood selection, vegetative propagation, and breeding at the Delta Research Center, Stoneville, Mississippi.
+The Station has a small but highly effective cooperative project, industry financed, with A. J. Hodges Industries, Inc., at Many, Louisiana, which has greatly advanced its work in interspecific hybridization.

 The Southern Station has done less work than the Southeastern in vegetative propagation, and none in selection for high gum yield.
-Its selection or growth and form is more recent and less extensive than the Southeast ern's--except that it possesses an invaluable legacy of experimental plantations more than 30 years old in which outstanding phenotypes were marked as potential breeders in 1928 through 1931.
+Its selection for growth and form is more recent and less extensive than the Southeastern's --except that it possesses an invaluable legacy of experimental plantations more than 30 years old in which outstanding phenotypes were marked as potential breeders in 1928 through 1931.
 It has done considerably more hybridizing, with special attention to longleaf hybrids and to slash-shortleaf crosses.
-(It has several score four-way or "quarterhorse" hybrids made by applying pollen of the Placerville shortleaf x slash hybrid to sonderegger pine.)
-At Crossett, it has 17 separate tests of nursery selections of slash, loblolly, and shortleaf pines, established in 4 different years, many of them with stock from size-graded seed.
-In cooperation with the Forest Products Laboratory at Madison, Wis., and with the Southern Forest Survey, the Institute is exploring the wood quality of pines throughout Mississippi.
+(It has several score fourway or "quarter-horse" hybrids made by applying pollen of the Placerville shortleaf x slash hybrid to Sonderegger pine.)
+At Crossett, it has 17 separate tests of nursery selections of slash, loblolly, and shortleaf pines, established in four different years, many of them with stock from size-graded seed.
+In cooperation with the Forest Products Laboratory at Madison, Wisconsin, and with the Southern Forest Survey, the Institute is exploring the wood quality of pines throughout Mississippi.
 The Station's racial-variation studies go back to the loblolly pine seed crop of 1925, and the Station is the Chairman organization of the Southwide Pine Seed Source Study sponsored by the Committee on Southern Forest Tree Improvement.